 The secret to making your pliers last longer and cut like new all the time is to keep them clean.
 However, because it is hard to not use pliers in dirty and greasy situations, you have to make it a habit to clean them regularly or at least after use.
 This will keep them clean and free of dirt and foreign materials that can cause deterioration and corrosion.

 Like other tools and equipment, pliers collect grime and foreign material during use or storage.
 These materials can cause the pliers to corrode or become less effective.
-Therefore, you should make it a habit to clean your pliers after use is to keep dirt and grime from accumulating.
+So, make it a habit to clean your pliers after use to keep dirt and grime from accumulating.

 The third reason for keeping your pliers free of dirt and corrosion is to make them presentable.
 Dirty tools, not only pliers, appear messy even when they are properly organized.
 In other words, cleaning and organizing your tools go hand in hand.

 The fourth reason for cleaning pliers is to restore them.
 This applies mostly to the old dirty pliers that require thorough cleaning and polishing to restore them.

 If you collect antique hand tools, I know this is not news to you.
 Cleaning your collection of old rusty hand tools is the first step of the restoration process.

 The process of cleaning your tools allows you to inspect them closely.
 This up-close examination of your tools makes it easy to tell which ones need servicing and which ones need to be replaced.

 If you don’t take time to clean and inspect your pliers, you will never know when it is time to service or replace them.
 Consequently, they will always break down on you during work and it is frustrating and embarrassing.

 Lastly, caring for your pliers is good because it is the right thing to do.
 In return, the pliers will appreciate your kindness by not letting you down when you need them the most.